 Everything -- meals, lodging, guides, dogteams, outfitting, trail fees & taxes (PLUS tickets to Ely's International Wolf Center where you can observe a wolf pack in a woodland enclosure).
 Our trips are a great value for your vacation dollar.
 In fact, SmarterTravel.com ranks us among the 10 Best Adventure Travel Bargains.

 Which dogsled trip should I choose?

 We offer both Lodge-based Dogsled Vacations and the more adventurous Dogsled Camping Trips.
 For a 4-night Lodge-based trip, choose among our "GOOD," "BETTER" and "BEST" options.
-Our Standard trips include around 8 guests and feature family-style meals, private bedrooms and some use of shared bathrooms.
-Deluxe trips generally include 6 guests and feature fine dining and private bathrooms.
-Our newly upgraded "Star of the North" trips involve 2 pairs of guests and feature gourmet meals plus 4 nights in private lakeshore cabin.
-The shorter 3-night Lodge-based Dogsled Trips are specially discounted for family groups.
+Our standard "GOOD" trips include around 8 guests and feature family-style meals, private bedrooms and some use of shared bathrooms.
+Deluxe "BETTER" trips generally include 6 guests and feature fine dining & private bathrooms.
+Our upgraded "Star of the North" BEST trips involve 2 pairs of guests and feature fine dining and our premier private lakeshore cabin.
+The shorter 3-night Dogsled Trips are specially discounted for family groups.
 Our dogsled camping trips include the intro-level 5-night "Classics" and a variety of advanced trips.
 Click here for our "Choosing your Trip" comparison chart.

 What's the best time to come to Wintergreen for a dogsledding trip?

 Ely, Minnesota, lies within the "Ontario Snow Powder Belt" and has good snow December through March.
 Daytime highs average around 20 degrees December through February and rise closer to 30 degrees in March.
-While January weather tends to be our colder, it's also the clearest.
+While January weather tends to be colder, it's also the clearest (for night sky viewing!).
 But each of these months offers great sledding so the best time to come is whatever works best for you.